spack/spack/lib/spack/docs/tutorial_basics.rst

 The AWS instances and Docker images we use for the tutorial already have configuration files in place so that Spack knows where to look for binary packages (and that's the only change we've made).
-You'll learn more about configuring Spack later in the tutorial, but for now you will be able to install the rest of the packages in the tutorial from a binary cache by specifying ``spack install --use-cache
+You'll learn more about configuring Spack later in the tutorial.
+For now, install the rest of the packages in the tutorial from a binary cache by specifying ``spack install --use-cache
 <package_name>``.
-This will install the binary cached version if it
+This installs the binary cached version if it
 exists and fall back on installing from source.

 Spack's spec syntax is the interface by which we can request specific